kage-genotyper/kage/Readme.md

 ## Recent changes and future plans
 Recent changes:
+* KAGE2 released.
+Structural variation genotyping should now work well, and KAGE can be run with GLIMPSE directly.
 * November 20 2023: Indexing process rewritten and experimental support for structural variation.
 * January 30 2023: Release of GPU support (version 0.0.30).
 * October 7 2022: Minor update.
 Now using [BioNumPy](https://gitub.com/uio-bmi/bionumpy) do parse input files and hash kmers.